hyphenspace/opentvc/README.md

 }
 ```

-# Directory Structure
+## Directory Structure
-* board -- Code that runs on the ATmega328P
+* board -- Code that runs on the ATmega328/328P
+* doc -- Doxygen documentation folder
 ------
     board
+        ├── lsm9ds1 # Library used for retrieving IMU data.
         ├── servo # Library used for servo control
         ├── usart # Library used for USART communication
+        ├── time # Library used timing events
         ├── spi # Library used for SPI communication
         ├── hardware # Library used to control on-board hardware
         ├── firmware # Folder that holds compiled firmware